winglang/wing/docs/wingsdk-api.md

 - *Type:* string

-The directory where all assets from `.wx` file have been stored.
+The directory where all assets from `.wx` file are stored.

 ---